celadari/json-logic-scala/docs/_posts/deserializer-define-custom-type.md

 ## What is an Unmarshaller ?

-An unmarshaller is an object that converts a value from a json in Json-Logic-Typed (leaf node in syntax tree) format to a scala data structure `JsonLogicCore`.
+An unmarshaller is an object that converts a value from a json in Json-Logic-Typed (leaf node in syntax tree) format to a Scala data structure `JsonLogicCore`.

 An unmarshaller is defined by trait `Unmarshaller` and must implement method